Tel Aviv gay centre shooting: Yaakov Felician rape case

 On 24 June 2013, it was cleared for publication that Felician's brother, Yaakov, had been arrested on rape charges, and was suspected of raping a female attorney who had applied to serve as part of Hagai's defense team.
 Under police interrogation, Yaakov Felician claimed that the attorney had only filed a rape complaint after he did not hire her to serve on his brother's defense team.
-He was released to house arrest after a polygraph test determined he was being truthful.
+He was released to house arrest after a polygraph test reportedly claimed he was being truthful, although polygraphs are widely considered pseudoscientific and cannot be used to determine truthfulness of statements.

 Reaction

 Political reaction

 The murderous event was broadly covered by the Israeli media, and was widely condemned by many public figures.
-President Shimon Peres reacted to the murder, stating that: "The horrifying murder that was carried out yesterday in Tel Aviv, against teenagers and young people, is a murder that civilized and enlightened people cannot accept.
+President Shimon Peres reacted to the murder, stating that "[t]he horrifying murder that was carried out yesterday in Tel Aviv, against teenagers and young people, is a murder that civilized and enlightened people cannot accept.
 Murder and hatred are the two most serious crimes in society.
 The police must exert great efforts in order to catch the despicable murderer, and the entire nation must unite in condemning this abominable act."
 Peres called the culprit a "lowly criminal" and urged the police to apprehend him quickly.

+On August 8, a week after the shooting, Prime Minister Benjamin Netanyahu came to the crime scene at Bar-Noar to show support for the community and the deadly attack on it.

-Prime Minister of Israel Benjamin Netanyahu also condemned the murder at the opening of his Cabinet meeting He expressed his "shock and dismay", condemning the "shocking murder" and reminding Israeli citizens that "we are a democratic and tolerant country and we must respect every person as he is".
+He condemned the murder at the opening of his Cabinet meeting and expressed his "shock and dismay," condemning the "shocking murder" and reminding Israeli citizens that "we are a democratic and tolerant country and we must respect every person as he is."

-Nitzan Horowitz, the only openly gay member of the Knesset at the time, condemned it as "the worst attack ever against the gay community in Israel [...] a blind attack against innocent youths.
+Nitzan Horowitz, the only openly gay member of the Knesset at the time, condemned it as "the worst attack ever against the gay community in Israel [...] a blind attack against innocent youths."

-The Shas party said they were "shocked and bereaved, and denounce without reservation the murderous incident".
-Public Security Minister Yitzhak Aharonovich, head of Israel's police force, called it "a serious and grave incident".
-Aharonovitch spoke of going to the crime scene, saying "it was a difficult sight".
+The Shas party said they were "shocked and bereaved, and denounce without reservation the murderous incident."
+Public Security Minister Yitzhak Aharonovich, head of Israel's police force, called it "a serious and grave incident."
+Aharonovitch spoke of going to the crime scene, saying "it was a difficult sight."

 Opposition leader Tzipi Livni called it a "grave incident", saying "even if all the details surrounding the event are not yet clear, the hatred exists and must be dealt with".
 She said it should "awaken society to rid itself of prejudice" and "shake up society, and all the circles inherent in it, including the political establishment and the education system, and on this day deliver an unequivocal message against intolerance, incitement and violence, and to act against any manifestation of these".

 The Mayor of Tel Aviv, Ron Huldai, said his city would still welcome members of the gay and lesbian community, saying they would fight for their rights to live.
 Tel Aviv's Head of Police, Shachar Ayalon, did not say the shooting was a hate crime.

-On 8 August, days after the event, Peres came to the crime scene at Bar-Noar to show support for the community and the deadly attack on it.